adheeb2/personality-driven-npc-llm/README.md

 ## What I Learned

-- I have learned the basics of prompt engineering and what zero-shot prompting is
+- I have learned the basics of prompt engineering and what zero-shot prompting
 - My earlier project didnt have any ui, so i wanted to integrate gui in this.Streamlit makes it dead simple to throw together a prototype UI.
 - Running models locally with Ollama makes is much easier than using an external API, but the laptop needs to support the model as well.
 - For me, my specs could cover a model upto 10B parameters smoothly without any problem